 However, they have a change and/or return policy with no questions asked.
 So you know you’re backed by fantastic customer service that is ready to solve your problems.

-Best smoke box for gas grill: Charcoal Companion Smoker Box
+Best smoke box for charcoal grill: Charcoal Companion Smoker Box

 Don’t let the brand name fool you!
 Charcoal Companion manufactures a large variety of grilling accessories and attachments, including some great smoke boxes for gas grills.